michealnaita/michealnaita/README.md

 ### Hi there 👋🏿
-I'm Micheal Naita Front-end Web Engineer with experience building websites and web applications.
+I'm Micheal Naita Software Engineer with experience building websites and web applications.
 I specialize in JavaScript, HTML and CSS and have professional experience working with React.js and Node.js.
-I also have experience working with Firebase, Mysql, Mongodb...
+I also have experience working with Firebase, Mysql, Mongodb, Redis, Docker...

 ### 🛠 Projects
 Here are some of the projects i have worked on over the years